 3. Go live on social media

 The great thing about selling at shows and fairs is that you get to meet your customers face to face.

 Live video on social media can be the next best thing.
 You can interact with customers as they engage with your live video to sell your British-made gifts.
 Ask them to type in the comments if they want to order something and follow it up with a DM.

 Members of Make it British that have been showing up on video on social media have reported increased engagement and direct sales from doing so.
-We also took to IGTV to interview some of our members and will be doing a lot more of this in the run-up to Christmas.

 4. Sell gifts that keep on giving